spiral/docs/http/filters.md

-# Request Filters
+# Request Filters - OUTDATED
-Request filters is a model designed specially to handle user request parameters and populate the target entity (for example ORM or ODM) or return request data using `getFields` method.
+Request filters is a model designed specially to handle user request parameters and populate the target entity (for example ORM or ODM) or return request data using `getFields`, `getField` or `__get` methods.
 In other words, this model maps form values to model fields.
 RequestFilter can define it's own set of getters, setters, accessors and validations for fields.
-RequestFilter utilizes functionality of
-InputManager to populate it's fields.
+RequestFilter utilizes functionality of InputManager to populate it's data.

-> It may be best to read about [DataEntities] (/components/entity.md), ORM, ODM and [Validations] (/components/validation.md) first.
+> It may be best to read about [DataEntities](/components/entity.md), ORM, ODM and [Validations](/components/validation.md) first.

 ## Scaffolding
 You can create a new `RequestFilter` by using the command `create:request name`.
-With ORM and ODM entities, you can pre-specify fields to be grabbed from request.
-If you wish to generate a request for your existing database entity simply use key '-e'.

 Let's look at some examples.
 First of all, we can define a database entity: